-I have taught Mathematics and Introductory Statistics at the University of Tennessee at Martin for over twenty-five years now.
+I have taught Mathematics and Introductory Statistics at the University of Tennessee at Martin for about thirty years now.
 I usually teach four courses per semester.
 My print publications are listed on a separate page.
 In my "spare time" I am an active web content developer with several thousand web pages on prime numbers theory and records, especially the database of the 5,000 largest known primes.

 In 1984 I received my Ph.D. in algebraic number theory at the University of California at Berkeley, working under P. Emory Thomas.
 Before that I earned a B.S. in mathematics at the California State University at Hayward, 1979.

 My current academic interests include prime number theory and the use of computers (especially the world wide web) to teach mathematics.
 I have enjoyed computers ever since I wire-wrapped my first four bit computer in the early 1970's; now I use them in both research and teaching.

 The University of Tennessee at Martin is an excellent four-year undergraduate institution in the very rural northwest corner of Tennessee.